alsterman/wellness2tcx/README.md

 # wellness2tcx

-A Clojure program to convert convert MyWellness® json training data to Training Center XML.
+A Clojure program to convert MyWellness® json training data to Training Center XML.

 The resulting tcx file can then be uploaded to other sites such as [stava.com](strava.com).